 The UCT Book Award recognises the publication of outstanding books written by members of staff.

-The Creative Works Award was established to recognise major creative works, including art works, performances, productions, compositions and architectural designs produced by UCT staff.
+The Creative Works Award recognises major creative works, including art works, performances, productions, compositions and architectural designs produced by UCT staff.

-The Social Responsiveness Award was established in 2009.
-It recognises UCT academics who demonstrate that social engagement has enhanced the teaching and learning process – one of the university’s priorities.
+The Social Responsiveness Award recognises UCT academics who demonstrate that social engagement has enhanced the teaching and learning process – one of the university’s priorities.

-Please note that you need to use IE9 and above to view the stream, however we recommend using Google Chrome for best support.
+Please note that you need to use Internet Explorer 9 (IE9) and above to view the stream.
+The use of Google Chrome is recommended.